 U.S. Army Veterinary Corps Health Professions Scholarship Program

 The U.S. Army HPSP offers full-tuition scholarships and monthly stipends for veterinary students who commit to three years of active duty.
 Applicants must be full-time veterinary students (and maintain this full-time status), hold United States citizenship, attend an accredited U.S. veterinary college, and meet all eligibility requirements to become a commissioned officer in the U.S. Army Reserve.

 Veterinary Scholarship Trust of New England

 VSTONE distributes a variety of scholarships and awards to residents of New England that are studying veterinary medicine.
 The trust has funded more than 500 students since its inception in 1958.
-Third and fourth year veterinary students may apply for $5,000 scholarships through the program.
-One winner will be selected from each of the 6 New England states.
+Third- and fourth-year veterinary students may apply for $5,000 scholarships through the program.
+One winner will be selected from each of the six New England states.
 Applications are due December 1.